slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 1. Authenticate to docker registry, see [here](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/build-echo-server.yml#L33-L41).
 1. Build the container and push it to docker registry as "<repository-name>-echo-server", see [here](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/build-echo-server.yml#L49-L56).
 The image name is configured via an environment variable at the top of the workflow, see [here](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/build-echo-server.yml#L14).
 The container code is stored in this repository under [images/echo-server/](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/images/echo-server) and is a simple echo server.
 1. In a diffeernt job, we call the container generator with the image name and digest, see [here](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/build-echo-server.yml#L64-L79).
 Note that is is IMPORTANT for the digest to be computed _without_ interaction with the registry, because an attacker / insider _could_ push a malicious image between our workflow push and pull.
-1. As a verification step, we pull the container and run it, see [here](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/build-echo-server.yml#L81-L102).
+1. As a sanity step, we pull the container and run it, see [here](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/build-echo-server.yml#L81-L102).

 #### Run the workflow

 Follow these steps:

 1. You need to update the [REGISTRY_USERNAME](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/build-echo-server.yml#L15) to your own docker registry username.
+1. Create a docker regitry token (with push access), see [here](https://docs.docker.com/security/for-developers/access-tokens/#create-an-access-token).
-1. Store your docker regitry token (with push access) by going to your repository [Settings > New repository secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+2. Store your docker token as a new GitHub secret called `REGISTRY_PASSWORD`: [Settings > New repository secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
 2. Run the workflow via the [GitHub UI](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow).